Aidan3445/Flappy-Juan/README.md

 # Python-AI

+## Flappy Juan
 Making a flappy bird AI in python.

 Flappy Juan can be run from Main.py script with some command-line arguments to change various parameters for both playing and training.

-## Flappy Juan
+Pressing the space bar will toggle showing the best saved Juan if it exists.
+In training mode you can toggle between four training speeds by pressing the numbers 1-4 on your keyboard.

 Flappy Juan is a Flappy Bird game I made for my roommate's birthday using his head as the "bird" and my girlfriend as the "pipes".